North and East Housing Association FAQs

 What will happen when I report Anti-Social Behaviour?

 We take all reports of anti-social behaviour seriously.
 When you report an incident you will be asked a series of questions to help us assess the problem.
 We may ask you to fill in an Incident Diary to record re-occurring incidents of anti-social behaviour or harassment.
-Download an Incident Diary here (Anti-social behaviour Incident Diary).
+Download an Anti-Social Bahaviour Incident Diary here.
 Depending on the nature of the case, we may then carry out a further investigation and take any necessary action to resolve the situation.
 Written records of all cases are maintained.

 - Keep a Pet